More late trains in new statistics - at rock bottom

 “Doesn’t get dark”

-In recent years, cancelled trains have not been included in the official statistics.
+In recent years, cancelled trains have also not been included in the official statistics.
 This has attracted some criticism, admits Thomas Andersson, head of unit at the Swedish Transport Administration.

 At the same time, we know that cancelled trains also affect travelers, so we are working hard both to improve the statistics and to reduce the number of cancelled departures.

-But I don't really think there's anything wrong with the punctuality measure itself, it's just that the level of ambition is too low.
+But I don't really think there's anything wrong with the punctuality measure itself.
+It's just that the level of ambition is too low.

 “Positive trend”